Do you wonder how to make money with C++ programming? Here are 6 creative ways for a C++ developer to make money programming in C++

 As a C++ programmer, there are multiple ways to make money programming.
 However, the ways to make money differs for a C++ developer and a PHP developer.

-Whereas for a C++ developer, the basics+ may not result in anything useful for the industry and so clients are looking for something more concrete.
+Whereas for a C++ developer, the basics+ may not result in anything useful for the industry, so clients are looking for something more concrete.
 Try to find a niche within C++ like DirectX, OpenGL, Windows API (WinRT), VC++, etc.

 Readers who read this article also read …